 - What to do in 2 days in Granada, Spain

-- Ronda, the most charming city in Southern Spain
+- Ronda, the most charming town in Southern Spain

 - Pico Island – complete guide to visiting the most picturesque island in the Azores